Maternal Cell Contamination (MCC)

 Specimen Requirements

-The preferred sample type is 3-5 ml of peripheral blood collected in an EDTA (purple top) tube.
-Extracted DNA and saliva are also accepted for this test.
+This test requires both a prenatal/fetal specimen and a sample from the mother.
+The preferred sample type for the mother is 3-5 ml of peripheral blood collected in an EDTA (purple top) tube.
+Extracted DNA, dried blood spots, and saliva are also accepted.
+Prenatal/fetal specimens include: direct amniotic fluid, cultured amniocytes, direct or cultured chorionic villi, products of conception, and cord blood.
+Please note that only cultured chorionic villi will be used for testing and we can culture direct chorionic villi on site.
 Saliva samples must be submitted in an approved saliva kit.
 Contact the lab to receive a saliva kit or to have one sent to your patient.

 Transport Instructions